joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/02/16/us/politics/brent-bozell-son-capitol-riot.html?searchResultPosition=4

 **Hedge Fund Reaches a Deal to Buy Tribune Publishing**\
 `Alden Global Capital’s move continues the financial industry’s acquisition of major newspaper chains.
-The Baltimore Sun, a Tribune paper, will be sold to a Maryland entrepreneur.`\
+The Baltimore Sun, a Tribune paper, will be sold to a Maryland hotel executive.`\
 https://nytimes.com/2021/02/16/business/media/alden-tribune-newspaper-sale.html?searchResultPosition=5

 **What Trump, San Francisco and the Deer in My Backyard Have in Common**\